ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 case <T: StringProtocol> let .int(value as T), let .string(value as T):
 ```

-However, type of target mast be `struct/enum/class` and not protocol existentials.
+Type of target mast be `struct/enum/class` and not protocol existentials.
 This is from the same reason that protocol existentials cannot be applied to generic functions.

 ```Swift
 enum protocols{